invalidcode232/flash/README.md

 ## Features
 - Answer flashcards and rate your confidence in your answer
-- Create, edit, and delete flashcards (TODO)
+- Create, edit, and delete flashcards (except delete!)
 - Organize flashcards into decks (TODO)